brianschubert/Advent-Of-Rust/readme.md

-As with my [previous attempt][aoc-kotlin] at solving the AoC 2017 puzzles in Kotlin, these solutions represent my first endeavors with the Rust language.
+As with my [previous attempt][aoc-kotlin] at solving the AoC 2017 puzzles in Kotlin, these solutions represent my first endeavors with the Rust programming language.

-All solutions were compiled with the standard rust compiler, `rustc` (`v1.23.0`), inside the community edition of [IntelliJ IDEA][intellij] with the Rust plugin.
+All solutions were compiled with the standard rust compiler, `rustc` (`v1.23.0`).

-## Goals

-Quite simply, I am using these puzzles learn Rust.

-This repository presents neither the most concise nor the most efficient solution to the AoC puzzles.
-I have tried to write these solutions to be as idiomatic as possible.
-Doubtlessly, however, they are littered with flawed designs and misapplications of language or library features.

-As I become aware of better practices, I will judiciously refactor previous solutions.
-In the majority of cases, however, toiling over the entire repository simply is not feasible.
-As such, most "code stink" is simply left as-is, serving as a record of my gradual growth with the Rust language.

 ## A Word on Stability

-Stability takes on a double meaning here.
-In terms of _rust_ stability, these solutions are absolutely stable.
-That is, all solutions may be compiled with a toolchain from the stable release channel ([more on this][release-channels]), meaning that they are not subject to break with time.
-However, in terms of business logic, no such guarantee can been made.
-Numerous solutions take advantage of shortcuts that may only be applicable to some puzzle inputs.
-Moreover, many solutions have a nasty habit of panicing rather than returning errors values whenever something goes wrong - especially the early 2016 solutions.
+All solutions in this repository can be compiled with using the stable release channel of Rust and as such are not liable to become dysfunctional with time ([more on this][release-channels]).

+It is worth noting, however, that some of these solutions take advantage of patterns in my puzzle inputs that may not be present in all valid inputs.
+Since I cannot guarantee that these shortcuts are universally applicable, my solutions _might_ be liable to panic when given input different from theones that they were designed against.

 ## Running a Solution